andhini/Flapping-foils/index.md

 {% include youtubePlayer.html id="hHlf6o1vWpI" %}

-The following link provide an interactive parallel-axis plot for the study results we did on the sweep angle & aspect ratio variations: [Interactive Parcoords](https://andhini.github.io/Flapping-foils/Parallel-Coordinate_SweepAngle/parallel_plotly.html).
+The following link provide an interactive parallel-axis plot for the study results we did on the sweep angle & aspect ratio variations: [Interactive Parallel-coordinate graph](https://andhini.github.io/Flapping-foils/Parallel-Coordinate_SweepAngle/parallel_plotly.html).
 Unfortunately, the interactive graph is very heavy to be embeded in this page.

 The static graph is also provided in github [link](https://andhini.github.io/Flapping-foils/Parallel-Coordinate_SweepAngle/ParallelPlot_MatplotlibVersion.png) along with the data in csv filetype.
 The static graph looks like this :